imagineLife/big-site/content/misc/frontend-workflow.md

 - requiring tests to be written
 - requiring tests to pass

-### Workflow Tracking
+### Workflow Tracking System Integrations
-- developing a workflow-tracking system
-- using the workflow tracking system
+- Ensuring the work of develop hands aligns well with workflow tracking systems (WTS)
-- making the workflow tracking system "better" or more well-suited per team needs
+- Ensuring WTS rules are in place, being developed, evaluated, and used during the SDLC
+- Examples
+  - **Bugs** are reported & tagged appropriately
+  - **New Features** are documented, prioritized, prepared for devs, tested, and released
+  - **Alerting Mechanisms** are in place and utilized for tasks like failed tests, failed deployments, errors
+  - **These Processes**, themselves, are reviewed often - teams change, expertise waxes and wanes, tools & tech get introduced and removed

 ### Deploying App Updates
 For "simplicity", lets consider a single http server machine that has access to an in-machine database as well as in-machine front-end assets: